galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 > ![Figure 19.
 Classification of splicing patterns](../../images/differential_isoform/isoformSwitcher_splicing_patterns.png "Splicing patterns diversity.
 The observed splice patterns (left column) of two isoforms compared as indicated by the color of the splice patterns.
 The corresponding classification of the event (middle column) and the abreviation used (right column).")
 >
-> Mutually exclusive exon (MEE) is a special case were two isoforms from the same gene contains exons which are not found in any of the other isoforms from that gene.
+> Mutually exclusive exon (MEE) is a special case where two isoforms from the same gene contain exons which are not found in any of the other isoforms from that gene.
 >
 {: .comment}